jonseymour/12coins/README.md

         return f, w
     }

-The following Venn diagram, which shows the intersections between the sets of cois involved in all 3 weighings, helps to provide a heuristic justification for why this set of weighings is capable of discriminating the 24 cases - each weighing involves overlapping set and subsets of coins and the 12 coins are evenly distributed across all sets and all intersections between all sets.
+The following Venn diagram, which shows the intersections between the sets of coins involved in all 3 weighings, helps to provide a heuristic justification for why this set of weighings is capable of discriminating the 24 cases - each weighing involves overlapping set and subsets of coins and the 12 coins are evenly distributed across all sets and all intersections between all sets.

 <img src="venn.png"/>

 Some observations:

-- 3 weighings share 3 coins {1,5,7}
+- all weighings share 3 coins {1,5,7}
-- each weighing shares a different 2 coins with each other weighing
+- each weighing shares a different pair of coins with each other weighing
 - each weighing has a single coin that is unique to itself
+- each weighing shares exactly 5 coins with each other weighing and a different 5 coins with the other weighing

-#Explanation
+#Explanation Of Completeness

+The following argument explains why the configuration of the weighings has enough information to distinguish the 24 possible configurations.
+It doesn't explain why the coin is selected using manipulations of a sum derived from the 3 weighings.

 If the B and C weighings are balanced, then the A weighing must be unbalanced because of the coin unique to A - namely 3.